maishiroma/SlashAndLevel/README.md

-# Slash and Level Remasterd
+# Slash and Level Remastered

 > Fun fact; the original Slash and Level was a text adventure I made back in HS!